 Can the VA Pay for Rehab in Texas?

 VA insurance does include treatment for rehab and other forms of treatment for addiction to drugs and alcohol.
 It also provides coverage for many mental health conditions, which often co-occur with a substance use disorder.
-It is a best practice to review all options for insurance for military veterans and contact the VA with any questions.
-Next, veterans who have not done so can apply for VA Health Care Benefits.
-Medicaid also pays for rehab for veterans for those who qualify for their program.
+It is a best practice to review all options for insurance for military Veterans and contact the VA with any questions.
+Next, Veterans who have not done so can apply for VA Health Care Benefits.
+Medicaid also pays for rehab for Veterans for those who qualify for their program.

 What Happens After Rehab?

 Another option for aftercare is moving into a sober living home.
 These homes provide residential living for people in recovery who need a bridge between their rehab treatment and going back home.
 Rules such as drug testing and curfews are typically in place while the residents take advantage of outpatient treatment programs.
-Many people take advantage of support groups after leaving rehab for veterans.
+Many people take advantage of support groups after leaving rehab for Veterans and First Responders.
 These can be 12-step focused or other types and offer a gathering place for people all learning to live sober lives.
 Members offer support, advice, and a true understanding of what each person experiences during recovery.

 Mental Health, Substance Abuse, And Veterans

-One in 10 veterans seen at VA facilities across the nation has an addiction to drugs or alcohol.
-This means that veterans deal with addiction almost 40% more often than most Americans.
+One in 10 Veterans seen at VA facilities across the nation has an addiction to drugs or alcohol.
+This means that Veterans deal with addiction almost 40% more often than most Americans.
 Members of the military are exposed to stress and situations that everyday citizens don’t deal with.
-As a result, this contributes to a large factor of what makes veterans more susceptible to developing an addiction.
-Some veterans turn to alcohol in an attempt to self-medicate symptoms of mental health issues.
+As a result, this contributes to a large factor of what makes Veterans more susceptible to developing an addiction.
+Some Veterans turn to alcohol in an attempt to self-medicate symptoms of mental health issues.
 In contrast, others may end up with an addiction to prescription medication due to injuries they sustained while serving.

-Residential Rehab for Veterans in Texas
+Residential Rehab for Veterans and First Responders in Texas

 For anyone who is dealing with an addiction, residential rehab is often a necessary tool to help break free from its grasp.
-For veterans especially, residential rehab is the most effective way to treat both the addiction and underlying mental health conditions.
-Millions of veterans struggle with an addiction to drugs or alcohol, yet few get the help that they need.
+For Veterans especially, residential rehab is the most effective way to treat both the addiction and underlying mental health conditions.
+Millions of Veterans struggle with an addiction to drugs or alcohol, yet few get the help that they need.